 Basic, Swiss buttercream—fast and simpler.
 It's from my daughter, Andrea.
 However, the one on the right is the one I use more often.
-It's a half recipe, just the right amount for a store-bought cake mix even when done in three cake pans (instead of the usual 2).
+It's more or less a half recipe and just the right amount for a store-bought cake mix even when done in three cake pans (instead of the usual 2).

 2. Whip until room temperature.
 I rub the sides of my KitchenAid® bowl with handfuls of ice cubes or plunge the bowl (carefully) into a sink with enough cold water to go up the side (or I do a little of both).

 4. Add vanilla to taste; can add slightly melted chocolate.
-(I melt mine in a bain marie, then set it aside to cool while I'm making the rest of this recipe.)
+(I melt mine in a bain marie with a couple of tablespoons of butter, then set it aside to cool while I'm making the rest of this recipe.)
 I compensate for the temperature of the chocolate by leaving some of the butter at refrigerator temperature, but this sometimes makes me beat the frosting longer as lumps of butter persist.

 This complicates the recipe.
 If you put the cream cheese in with the butter, you'll surely get a grainy mess.
 The secret is to incorporate cream cheese after the buttercream is made and only once the cream cheese has sat on the counter (outside the refrigerator) until it reaches the same temperature as the buttercream.